 The primary function of the muscles, as it relates to movement, is to shorten or contract through the processing of certain chemicals (sodium, potassium, magnesium & calcium) under the electrical stimulation of the nerves embedded as described above.
 They contract under the control of the Central Nervous System, which has its center in the brain.
 This contraction process is active but muscle rest is entirely passive.
 The length of the muscle cell fiber, the chemical reaction and the electrical stimulation as it passes through the shortening process is what produces the contraction of the fibers.
 Further, there can be “fascial clumping” in areas of injury, prolonged over use, recovery from surgical interventions as well as a multitude of other factors which have produced inflammation.
 This “clumping” produces a restriction in the muscles associated in these areas.
 Because this fascial network is adaptive, it distributes the restriction across the musculature creating congestive restriction elsewhere and the muscle pattern dysfunctions we commonly see.
 This needed muscle rest is often hindered.

 The adaptive process affects the musculature and can produce pain with associated dysfunction.
-This congestion is what our process in Functional Bowen™ Therapy © addresses.
-Additional information concerning our Functional Bowen™ Therapy tools can be found on our Therapeutic Tools page on or website at www.knowmor.org.
+This congestion with fascial restriction is what our process in the Functional Bowen Method™ addresses.
+Additional information concerning our Functional Bowen™ Therapy process can be found on our website at www.knowmor.org.

 We seek to assist the body in the resolve of this restrictive congestion by directed active muscle release that stimulates the myofascial network and nervous system to produce fascial movement and real passive rest for the musculature.
 When we are successful in initiating fascial movement and muscle rest, tissue pliability returns, flexibility is restored, otherwise irritated (or compressed) nerves can rest and pain can decrease.